MSOE presents faculty awards

-Outstanding full-time and part-time faculty members recently were honored at MSOE.
+Outstanding full-time and part-time faculty and staff members recently were honored at MSOE.

-The Falk Engineering Educator Award was presented to Dr. Richard Kelnhofer, P.E., an assistant professor in the Electrical Engineering and Computer Science Department, and electrical engineering program director.
+The Falk Engineering Educator Award was presented to Dr. Cory Prust ’99, an associate professor in the Electrical Engineering and Computer Science Department.
 The award is given annually to a full-time faculty member with less than seven years experience.
 It is a testament to exemplary dedication and performance.
-Kelnhofer received a bachelor’s degree in electrical engineering from UW-Milwaukee, and a master’s degree and Ph.D. in electrical engineering, from Marquette University.
+Prust is also MSOE’s undergraduate research course coordinator.
+He received a bachelor’s degree in electrical engineering from MSOE and a Ph.D. in electrical engineering from Purdue University.

-Mark Zimmerman, an adjunct assistant professor in the General Studies Department, received the Johnson Controls Award, presented to outstanding part-time faculty.
+Jeffrey Roznowski, P.E., lecturer in the Rader School of Business, received the Johnson Controls Award, presented to outstanding part-time faculty.
 The award was inspired by Robert C. Moore, a long-time faculty member in the Electrical Engineering and Computer Science Department.
 The award recognizes the contributions of part-time faculty to the education, motivation and support of the students at MSOE; encourages and recognizes excellence in teaching, both at the undergraduate and graduate levels; recognizes commitment and assistance to students outside of the classroom; and recognizes contributions to the improvement of educational programs and the effectiveness of the learning process at MSOE.
-Zimmerman earned bachelor’s and master’s degrees in English from UW-Milwaukee.
+Roznowski earned a bachelor’s degree in industrial engineering from UW-Madison and an MBA from UW-Milwaukee.